Jessica C. Brayden, Chief Executive Officer

 Jasmine Lopez, Director of Development and Communications

-Ms. Lopez brings experience in fundraising, community organizing, event coordination, and media relations to the Director of Development and Communications role where she is charged with expanding the organization’s financial standing and increasing public visibility.
+Ms. Lopez brings over 10 years of experience in fundraising, community organizing, event coordination, and media relations to the Director of Development and Communications role where she is charged with expanding the organization’s financial standing and increasing public visibility.
 Ms. Lopez began her career as a Community Organizer and Fund Developer for AmeriCorps VISTA in the community center of a diverse, low-income community in Rhode Island.
-Intrigued by the power of grassroots political action within traditionally disadvantaged populations, Ms. Lopez moved on to Neighbor to Neighbor Massachusetts as the Development & Communications Associate, then as the Strategic Communications Organizer.
-She holds a B.S. in Legal Studies and Spanish from Roger Williams University, as well as a Master of Public Health with a Health Law and Human Rights focus from Boston University’s School of Public Health.
+Intrigued by the power of organized action within traditionally disadvantaged populations, Ms. Lopez moved on to Neighbor to Neighbor Massachusetts as the Development & Communications Associate, then as the Strategic Communications Organizer.
+She holds a B.S. in Legal Studies and Spanish from Roger Williams University, as well as a Master of Public Health with a Health Law and Human Rights focus from Boston University.
 In addition, she completed the two-year Diversity Fellowship organized by the Association of Fundraising Professionals MA Chapter.
 Ms. Lopez held positions on the Boston Women’s Fund Board of Directors and the Women’s Pipeline for Change Oversight and Planning Board.

 Amanda Reichmuth, Chief Programs Officer